Interstate 476: Pennsylvania Turnpike Northeast Extension

+In October 2016, the turnpike began accepting credit cards as payment at all the toll booths.

+The turnpike used traffic lights as feedback signals for E-ZPass users since it was launched in 2001.
+On March 17, 2017, the PTC announced that it would begin removing the feedback signals as part of upgrading toll equipment because they do not conform to federal signage guidelines.

 In 2007, the turnpike commission announced plans to widen the Northeast Extension to six lanes between Mid-County and Lansdale.
 The project divided this stretch of highway into two sections.
 Work on the southern section began in January 2008 with the replacement of two bridges over the Northeast Extension to accommodate the widened highway.
 Construction on the actual widening phase commenced in January 2011.
 Completion was originally planned in 2013; however, construction fell a year behind schedule.
 Construction on widening the northern section started in May 2014, while work on widening the southern section finished up in October of that year.
-By this point, the project scope was expanded to include the Lansdale interchange itself, the roadway to a point 1 mi north of the interchange, and two new E-ZPass-only ramps at the Lansdale interchange to relieve congestion at the toll plaza.
-This new northbound exit ramp opened December 4, 2016, and the companion southbound onramp opened a week later.
+By this point, the project scope was expanded to include the Lansdale Interchange itself, the roadway to a point 1 mi north of the interchange, and two new E-ZPass-only ramps to relieve congestion at the toll plaza.
+This new northbound exit ramp opened December 4, 2016, and the companion southbound on-ramp opened a week later.
 Construction along the northern section was originally planned to finish by the end of 2016 but was delayed until mid-2017.
 Construction was substantially completed, with all six lanes open, by August 31, 2017.